mleduque/modda/README.md

 ## Todo

 - Parallel HTTP fetching of mods using a pool
-- Document YAML for archive fetching and unpacking
+- Document YAML for archive fetching and unpacking (more)
 - Warn if the version of a mod changed ; this may impact reproductibility (component number changing, new components etc.)